stack4ops/cibuild/docs/SECURITY-MODEL.md

 ## The Artifact Lock File

-After each platform build, an `artifact-lock.<platform_name>.json` file is written to the repository root and committed back to the branch.
+After each platform build, an `artifact-lock.<platform_name>.json` file is written and pushed to the OCI registry as a signed artifact (artifact-type "application/vnd.cibuild.artifact-lock+json"), co-located with the image it describes.
+Two tags are maintained per platform:

+- **`<image>:lock-<build-tag>-<commit-sha>-<platform>`** — immutable,
+  commit-specific reference to the exact build that produced this lock
+- **`<image>:lock-<build-tag>-latest-<platform>`** — mutable pointer to the
+  most recent build of this tag, updated after every successful push

 The lock file records the exact digests of the platform image and all its supply chain referrers — SBOM, vulnerability report, provenance — together with the signature digest and the source commit.
-Because the image is signed and the referrers are bound to its digest, the entire chain is provably intact whenever the lock file is read.
+Because the image is signed and the referrers are bound to its digest, the entire chain is provably intact whenever the lock artifact is read.

 ```json
 {